Maari (film): Production

-Pre-production

-The collaboration between Listin Stephen and Raadhika's production house and director Balaji Mohan was first revealed in early January 2014, with Dhanush and Kajal Aggarwal being signed on to be a part of the "romantic entertainer".
+The collaboration between Listin Stephen and Radhika's production house and director Balaji Mohan was first revealed in early January 2014, with Dhanush and Kajal Aggarwal being signed on to be a part of the "romantic entertainer".
 The first look poster released later indicated that Dhanush was a co-producer of the film.
-Mohan wanted the film not to be a bilingual like his previous ventures as he found the process difficult to shoot the same shot twice and to retain the same energy in both of them.
+Balaji Mohan wanted the film not to be a bilingual like his previous ventures as he found it difficult to shoot the same shot twice and to retain the same energy in both of them.
 He said in an interview in March 2014 that he narrated a one-liner to Dhanush, on whose consent, he would develop the complete script after releasing Vaayai Moodi Pesavum (2014), adding that this film would "definitely not be a love story".
-Dhanush had said in early August 2014 that the project was in its pre-production stages.
-Anirudh Ravichander, who was supposed to work with Mohan for Vaayai Moodi Pesavum, was selected as the film's music director, marking his fifth collaboration with Wunderbar Films.
+Dhanush said in early August 2014 that the project was in pre-production.
+Anirudh Ravichander was selected as the film's music director, marking his fifth collaboration with Wunderbar Films.
 Prasanna, an assistant of A. Sreekar Prasad, was signed in on as the film's editor while Om Prakash undertook the cinematography.
-Vijai Murugan was signed in on as the film's art director.
+R. K. Vijay Murugan was signed in on as the film's art director.
 On 7 November 2014, Mohan announced that the film was titled Maari.

-Dhanush was initially rumoured to be seen as a tailor living in north-Madras in the film.
-Sources close to the film's unit later said that he would be seen as a local slum chieftain for which he had to speak in a Madras accent.
-His character was later revealed to be a person who is into pigeon racing, similar to the one he played in Aadukalam (2011), where he was seen as a person dealing with rooster fights.
-Kajal Aggarwal, who was supposed to work with Dhanush in Polladhavan (2007), was cast on Dhanush's insistence, who wanted to gain a foothold in Telugu cinema by cashing in on Aggarwal's stardom there.
+Sources close to the film's unit said that Dhanush would be seen as a local slum chieftain for which he had to speak in a Madras accent.
+Aggarwal, who was supposed to work with Dhanush in Polladhavan (2007), was cast on Dhanush's insistence, who wanted to gain a foothold in Telugu cinema by cashing in on Aggarwal's stardom there.
 She said in an interview that she overcame her fear of birds due to her experiences with pigeons during the film's shoot.
-Although Kajal Aggarwal was signed during the film's initial stages of production, she joined the sets in November 2014.
+Although Aggarwal was signed during the film's initial stages of production, she joined the sets in November 2014.
 Robo Shankar, one of the cast of Vaayai Moodi Pesavum, was signed in on for an important role.
 Playback singer Vijay Yesudas joined the team in December 2014, making his debut as an actor in Tamil cinema.
 He stated in late February 2015 that he would play the role of a police officer.
 Anirudh made a cameo appearance in the film and joined its sets in mid March 2015.